Impressionism, the partakers of the expositions:

 Charles Tillot joined 6 of the 8 ‘impressionist’ expositions:

-Tillot didn’t exhibit at the 7th exposition in 1882, because Jean-François Raffaëlli was refused and therefor Degas didn’t participate either.
-Tillot showed solidarity with them. (iR4).
+Tillot didn’t exhibit at the 7th exposition in 1882, because Jean-François Raffaëlli was refused and therefore Degas didn’t participate either.
+Tillot showed solidarity with them (iR4).

 Tillot was a pupil of Henry (or: Ary or: Hendrik) Scheffer and later on of Théodore Rousseau (iR1;aR4;aR5;aR7;iR4;iR3;iR69;R9;R3;R16).
-Rousseau also became a friend of his (aR4;aR5).
-Also inspired by Millet (R9;R3;iR3).
+Rousseau also became a friend of his (aR4;aR5) and Tillot is called one of his discipels (R226,p111).
+Tillot also was inspired by Jean-François Millet (R9;R3;iR3).
 He painted in the style of the Barbizon school (R3).
 Others say that this style developed into a more impressionist style with more atmospheric fluidity and light (R9).
-He mainly painted landscapes, portraits and still lives / flower pieces (R3,p193;R16;iR4).
+He mainly painted landscapes, portraits and flower still lives (R3,p193;R16;iR4).
 The latter are not to be called impressionistic (R3,p193).

-Friendship with Degas and Ernest & Henri Rouart (iR4;R9;R3;R1,p366;iR3).
-1860 onwards Jean-François Millet became his neighbour and his friend; Tillot and his wife became godparents for Anne-Marie Millet and they took care for him during his deathbed in 1875.
-Tillot wrote the posthumous catalogue des ‘oeuvres de J.-François Millet’ for the auction at Hôtel Drouot, including a biography. (aR1;aR7;aR5;aR4;iR4;iR3;iR40) Also indirect contacts with Cassatt (iR4;iR3).
+Tillot was befriendship with Degas and Ernest & Henri Rouart (iR4;R9;R3;R1,p366;iR3).
+In 1860 he moved to Barbizon, about 60km south-east of Paris, bought the house ‘La Taupinière’, and lived across his neighbour Jean-François Millet (iR4;R9;iR3;iR1;R92,p16), who would become his friend.
+Tillot and his wife became godparents for Anne-Marie Millet and they took care for him during his deathbed in 1875.
+Tillot wrote the posthumous catalogue des ‘oeuvres de J.-François Millet’ for the auction at Hôtel Drouot, including a biography (aR1;aR7;aR5;aR4;iR4;iR3;iR40).
+He praised Millet for having put his heart in his oeuvre (aR1,pXI).
+Earlier 1868/01/19 Tillot signed, together with others, a letter concerning the posthumous sale of Théodore Rousseau (iR23).
+He also was involved in writting ‘Catalogue des oeuvres de Théodore Rousseau, 1868’ (aR7).
+Tillot also had indirect contacts with Cassatt (iR4;iR3).
 Tillot became withdrawn is his later life (iR3).

 Charles-Victor Tillot, a short biography: